Nik-Tavakolian/Shepherd/README.md

 ### The shepherd_multi.py script

-This script is designed to use the the clustering from the first time point, i.e. the outputs of shepherd_t0.py, to estimate the frequencies of the putative barcodes at later time points, given the sequencing reads from each time point.
+This script is designed to use the the clustering from the first time point, i.e. the outputs of shepherd_t0.py, to estimate the counts of the putative barcodes at later time points, given the sequencing reads from each time point.
 Note that the shepherd_t0.py script should be executed in the same folder prior to running shepherd_multi.py.

 ### Inputs